pakeke-constructor/umg-mod-monorepo/base/components.md

     -- OPTIONAL FIELDS:
     rate = 5, -- emits 5 particles per second (default = 5)
     spread = {x = 4, y = 4}, -- particle emit spread
     offset = {x = 0, y = 20}, -- draw offsets for x and y.
     -- (^^^ for example, if you wanted to draw the particles at feet of entity.)

-    shared = true -- Whether this particle system should be shared or not.
-    -- NOTE: If you are worried about performance, turn this on!!!!
 }

 -- entities can also have multiple particles attatched to them: